 Clicking or popping jaw

-Grinding or clenching of teeth, (formally known as Bruxism), is a major factor associated with TMD.
+Grinding or clenching of teeth, (formally known as Bruxism), is a major factor associated with TMJ.
 Either while awake or asleep, unconscious teeth clenching and grinding can lead to physically painful and severe dental problems including the loss of tooth enamel, increased tooth sensitivity and flattening and/or chipping of the teeth.

 Bruxism sufferers who grind and clench their teeth while sleeping also frequently wake up with a sore jaw as well as experiencing a range of conditions including headaches, earaches, facial pain and even migraines.

 While there is no single cure for TMJ, there are different treatments you can follow.
 Luckily jaw pain and TMD can be managed and corrected through a range of dental appliances and procedures.